Personal Injury Law

 The California Labor Code does not require employers to offer paid vacation time.
 However, if an employer does offer a vacation program, the Labor Code regulates how that program is implemented.
 These regulations stem from one central premise: most paid vacation time is the equivalent of wages in that it has been earned based on how many hours you have worked.
 Thus, you are entitled to all earned but unpaid wages, including unused vacation time, when you separate from your employer.

 Some employers try to avoid paying unused vacation to employees who separate.
 There are a number of creative schemes that some employers have developed in an effort to circumvent the Labor Code.
 The Division of Labor Standards and Enforcement (“DLSE”), which enforces the relevant portions of the Labor Code, is aware of these practices.
 The DLSE applies the principles of “equity and fairness” when determining whether a novel vacation program is legally compliant.
 If your employer uses a complicated set of vacation policies to deny you a vacation payout, don’t take their word for it.
-Call the wage and hour attorneys at Spencer Young Law today to determine whether your employer has violated the principles of equity and fairness.
+Call Spencer Young Law today to determine whether your employer has violated the principles of equity and fairness.

 If your employer offers vacation and fully complies with the Labor Code, then you probably have a “vacation bank” on your wage statements indicating the number of vacation hours available.
 If this number increases over time, it is because you have “earned” more of it with more hours of work.
 Thus, the number of available vacation hours is directly tied to your labor.